Charlotte Gerstenhöfer

 Charlotte Gerstenhöfer (born 17 August 1999) is a German field hockey player, who plays as a forward.

 Career

 Club hockey

 In the German Bundesliga, Gerstenhöfer represents Mannheimer HC.

 National teams

 Under–21

 Charlotte Gerstenhöfer made her debut for the German U–21 team in 2017 during a test series against Malaysia in Köln.
 Later that year, she represented the team at the EuroHockey Junior Championship in Valencia.

 In 2019, she captained the team to a bronze medal at the EuroHockey Junior Championship in Valencia.

 Die Danas

 Gerstenhöfer debuted for Die Danas in 2019, during a test series against Argentina in Buenos Aires.

 In 2021 she was elevated to the national team, participating in the third season of the FIH Pro League.

 Indoor

-In 2020, Kurz was a member of the German team at the EuroHockey Indoor Championship in Minsk.
+In 2020, Gerstenhöfer was a member of the German team at the EuroHockey Indoor Championship in Minsk.